lennilobel/ai-demos-public/Rag/README.md

 - Vector searching is performed using a simple cosine distance algorithm.
 - The client application is responsible for coordinating vectorization with new movies as they are added/updated.

-**Azure SQL Database (EAP)**
+**Azure SQL Database (Preview) / SQL Server 2025 (EAP)**

-- Azure SQL Database loads the initial data by shredding a JSON file from Azure Blob Storage into relational tables.
+- Azure SQL Database (Preview) / SQL Server 2025 (EAP) loads the initial data by shredding a JSON file from Azure Blob Storage into relational tables.
-- Azure SQL Database calls OpenAI (via sp_invoke_external_rest_endpoint) to vectorize movies in the database and natural language questions posed by users.
+- Azure SQL Database (Preview) / SQL Server 2025 (EAP) calls OpenAI (via sp_invoke_external_rest_endpoint) to vectorize movies in the database and natural language questions posed by users.
-- Movie vectors are efficiently stored and indexed in a native vector data type column in the Movie table.
+- Movie vectors are stored in a native vector data type column in the Movie table, and efficiently indexed using the DiskANN (Disk-based Approximate Nearest Neighbor) algorithm.
 - Vector searching is performed using the VECTOR_DISTANCE function.
 - The client application is responsible for coordinating vectorization with new movies as they are added/updated.